bmcgovern007/bmcgovern007.github.io/_posts/2019-08-04-brianna-mcgovern-site-launched.md

 So, welcome to my food blog -- to hearby be called **Kitchen Hacks for College Hackers**.
 I hope you enjoy it.

-Lastly, a big thanks to [Jonathon McGlone's step-by-step guide to creating a GitHub pages website using Jekyll](http://jmcglone.com/guides/github-pages/).
-You really can find anything on the Internet.
+Lastly, a big thanks to [Jonathon McGlone's step-by-step guide to creating a GitHub pages website using Jekyll](http://jmcglone.com/guides/github-pages/) and all the other wonderful humans who post cheat sheets, how-to guides, and troubleshooting tips online.
+I wouldn't be here without you!